 Table D-12: Summary of Fair Housing Issues

 Fair Housing Issue Summary

 Fair Housing Enforcement and Outreach Between 2014 and 2019, 3 fair housing cases were filed by Lemon Grove residents, all were related to disability discrimination.
-No sites were tested for discrimination in Lemon Grove

-Lomon Grove is conved by LACCD Due

-Lemon Grove is served by LASSD.
+No sites were tested for discrimination in Lemon Grove Lemon Grove is served by LASSD.
 Due to the location of LASSD offices, Lemon

-Grove offers a hotline and various other

-advertisements for their fair housing

-services.

-Lemon Grove has committed to

-complying with the Fair Housing Act and

-Integration and Cogregation related regulations.

-Integration and Segregation Race and Ethnicity 70.40/ 5/1 1 0 1.6

-Race and Ethnicity • 72.4% of the Lemon Grove population

-belongs to a racial or ethnic minority

-D group

-Persons with Disabilities Lemon Grove has the second highest

-proportion of population with a disability in

-the county (12 percent), only lower than

-its neighboring city of El Cajon (13

-percent)

-All tracts within the City have a population

-with a disability ranging from 10 to 20

-percent, except for the southwestern

-5 11 10 1 portion of the City.

-Familial Status 33.2% of Lemon Grove households have

-one or more children under 18; 11% of

-households are single-parent households;

-15% of households are single-parent

-female-headed households

-Tracts with a high percentage of children

-in married households are most

-concentrated in the southern tracts of the

-City.
-The percent of households with

-children in these tract ranges are above

-60 percent.

-Tracts with a high percentage of children

-in female headed households are most

-concentrated in a tract in the northern

-area of the City, near SR-94 and in the

-tract located in the central portion of the

-City (Lemon Grove Ave).
-These tracts

-have between 40 to 60 percent of children

-living in female-headed households.

-Income Level 61% of Lemon Grove households earn

-80% or less than the area median family

-income.

-Most of the City of Lemon Grove is

-considered LMI.
-The highest

-concentration of LMI population is located

-in tracts in the northern portion of the City.

-Racially and Ethnically Concentrated Areas

-Racially/Ethnically Concentrated Areas of Poverty The RECAPs located within Lemon Grove

-is located in the northern portion of the

-City adjacent to SR-94 (Census Tract

-144).

-Racially Concentrated Areas of Affluence There are no RCAAs in the City of Lemon

-Grove
+Grove offers a hotline and various other advertisements for their fair housing services.
+Lemon Grove has committed to complying with the Fair Housing Act and related regulations.
+Integration and Segregation Race and Ethnicity 72.4% of the Lemon Grove population belongs to a racial or ethnic minority group Persons with Disabilities Lemon Grove has the second highest proportion of population with a disability in the county (12 percent), only lower than its neighboring city of El Cajon (13 percent) All tracts within the City have a population with a disability ranging from 10 to 20 percent, except for the southwestern portion of the City.
+Familial Status 33.2% of Lemon Grove households have one or more children under 18; 11% of households are single-parent households; 15% of households are single-parent female-headed households Tracts with a high percentage of children in married households are most concentrated in the southern tracts of the City.
+The percent of households with children in these tract ranges are above 60 percent.
+Tracts with a high percentage of children in female headed households are most concentrated in a tract in the northern area of the City, near SR-94 and in the tract located in the central portion of the City (Lemon Grove Ave).
+These tracts have between 40 to 60 percent of children living in female-headed households.
+Income Level 61% of Lemon Grove households earn 80% or less than the area median family income.
+Most of the City of Lemon Grove is considered LMI.
+The highest concentration of LMI population is located in tracts in the northern portion of the City.
+Racially and Ethnically Concentrated Areas Racially/Ethnically Concentrated Areas of Poverty The RECAPs located within Lemon Grove is located in the northern portion of the City adjacent to SR-94 (Census Tract 144).
+Racially Concentrated Areas of Affluence There are no RCAAs in the City of Lemon Grove Access to Opportunities